srl-labs/srl-elk-lab/blog/srl-elk-lab.md

 }
 ```

-It could happen that new SR Lunix releases could bring a new format due to soem reasons, so pipeline cofiguration would require adjustments to parse magges correctly.
+It could happen that new SR Linux releases could bring a new format due to some reasons, so pipeline configuration would require adjustments to parse messages correctly.
-In this case log messages should appear under ```elk/logstash/logs/fail_to_parse_srl.log``` by defatult to easier troubleshooting.
+In this case log messages should appear under ```elk/logstash/logs/fail_to_parse_srl.log``` by default to easier troubleshooting.
 Logstash solving it elegant way by adding  ```_grokparsefailure``` tag, if pattern is not covering specific log messages by grok config.

 ```json